 What is mosquito fogging?
-It's a white-colored fog that kills and repels mosquitoes & biting flies for up to 6 hours.
+It's a white-colored fog that kills and repels mosquitoes & biting flies.
 The oil based insecticide is pumped through a portable machine and exported through a hose and nozzle.

 Mosquito fogging is the essential tools to decrease mosquito infestations.
 Here are three things to control to create the best mosquito repellent results:

 Mosquito foggers are designed to provide fast control of mosquitoes, flies and other flying pests in outdoor areas such as yards, patios, picnic areas, campgrounds, and other places where insects can spoil outdoor living.

 The ideal time to fog is around dusk, when the wind has usually died down and the temperature at ground level is somewhat higher than that of the air a few feet off the ground.
 This temperature inversion will tend to hold the fog in the treated area for a longer period of time.
 It is not advisable to attempt fogging when the wind is blowing harder than five miles an hour, since the fog will be blown away before it has the opportunity to be effective.

 Never use wet fog on plants, shrubs or outdoor carpeting, etc., since the oily residue could have damaging effects.
 Keep the fogger about 5 feet away from the objects being treated, and let the fog drift in the desired direction.
 At this distance, any non-vaporized particles of insecticide will have settled to the ground.
 Always keep the breeze at your back when operating the fogger.

 DO NOT use a thermal Fogger indoors or in an enclosed area.
 The unit uses an open flame, and operating the Fogger in an enclosed area, where fog can become heavily concentrated, may cause fire or explosion.